 NSG 231 Introduction to Professional Nursing 2(2-0)

 Historical and theoretical basis for professional nursing practice.
 Introduction to the heath care system, philosophy of the nursing program, the nursing process and human needs.
-Prerequisite: admission to BSN program or approval of instructor.
-(S)
+(S,SS)

 NSG 232 Fundamentals of Nursing 3(3-0)